 EPA and the Corps publish for public comment a proposed rule defining the scope of waters to be federally regulated under the CWA.
 According to EPA, this proposal would enhance protection for the nation's public health and aquatic resources, and increase CWA program predictability and consistency by increasing clarity as to the scope of “waters of the United States” protected under the act.

 April 28, 2014

 It’s time to Ditch the Rule!

-AFBF launched DitchtheRule (www.ditchtherule.fb.org), a microsite to provide key information on the WOTUS rule, its impact to farmers around the country and links to take action and submit comments to EPA and Congress
+AFBF launches the #DitchtheRule campaign to provide key information about the WOTUS rule and its impact to farmers and ranchers around the country, and to encourage them to take action by submitting comments to EPA and Congress.

 December 14, 2015